New batch of fake Avastin reached U.S. via Britain

 "It's an ongoing investigation," said spokeswoman Jennifer Kyne.
 "We're helping the FDA (Food and Drug Administration) with their investigation and doing all we can on our side."

-So far, the MHRA has established that British wholesaler Richard's Pharma imported 120 packs of the medicine from a Turkish supplier, 38 of which were exported direct to the United States.
+The British wholesaler purchased 120 packs of the medicine from a Turkish supplier, 38 of which were exported direct to the United States and the remainder were sold to another British firm, also for the purpose of export to the U.S., she added.

-The remainder were sold to another British firm, River East Supplies, which also exported them to the U.S. market.
-River East was previously identified by regulators as one of the parties involved in the earlier fake Avastin incident.

-No-one was immediately available to comment at either Richard's Pharma or River East, which are based respectively in Warwick and Nottingham, central England.

-The MHRA's Kyne said there was no evidence to suggest that any of the counterfeit product had reached patients in Britain.
+There is no evidence to suggest that any of the counterfeit product reached patients in Britain.

 Scrutiny of the supply chain has grown since the first episode of fake Avastin set alarm bells ringing by underscoring the lack of a clear system to track medicines as they change hands.